Roasted Ratatouille Ragu

 *A traditional French ratatouille is actually a peasant stew from Nice that has found quite a fancy rebirth, especially since the seriously adorable Disney movie about a mouse who could cook named Ratatouille (le duh).

 But here’s the deal: we’re skipping the meat and replacing it with hearty late summer veggies.
 And we’re skipping the whole “stew” situation and opting for a quick roast instead.

 I promise, it’s worth every bit of the irreverence.

-We’ll quickly roast the veggies while we’re cooking the pasta and building the tomato sauce base.
+First, we’ll drain the eggplant to help it release some of its bitterness.
+Then we’ll briefly roast the vegetables while we’re cooking the pasta and building the tomato sauce base.
 With a mash-up of the Italian herbs and some French flavors, the veggies and tomato sauce will sing!

 - 1 medium tomato